Nanaimo - 355 Nicol Street – Supportive Housing

 • Will this site be the new womans shelter ?

-karenmills asked almost 4 years ago
+karenmills asked over 4 years ago

 The new housing at 355 Nicol Street will not be a shelter.
 BC Housing is planning on developing permanent, purpose-built homes at this site that will provide onsite support services.
 The focus for the B.C. government is to create housing that helps people move off the streets permanently and helps people re-build their lives.